 Best for Shooting: Anything and Everything

 If you’re a beginner to photography you might be wondering why exactly you should give up the convenience of a zoom lens.
 It’s a fair question, but once you mount a prime lens to your camera body you soon become acquainted.
-The sharpness of these compared to any zoom lenses in the same price bracket is unparalleled, and the lightning fast f/1.8 maximum aperture of this means it’s a beast in low light situations.
+The sharpness of these is leagues ahead of any zoom lenses in the same price bracket, and the lightning fast f/1.8 maximum aperture of this means it’s a beast in low light situations.

 On a DX camera body this becomes a beautiful focal length for portraits and street photography, and can even be used for landscapes and woodland photography.
 An absolute must for every photographer!